FrancescoZumo/valence-arousal-video-estimation/README.md

 The dataset used for training is the discrete LIRIS-ACCEDE dataset: https://liris-accede.ec-lyon.fr/

-For evaluating our method we also used the coninuous LIRIS-ACCEDE dataset and the AGAIN dataset: https://again.institutedigitalgames.com/
+For evaluating our method we also used the continuous LIRIS-ACCEDE dataset and the AGAIN dataset: https://again.institutedigitalgames.com/